NVIDIA DOCA DPA All-to-all Application Guide

 MPI_Barrier();

-alltoall_kernelis finished, the recvbuf of all the processes now contain the expected output of the all-to-all method.
+alltoall_kernelis finished, the recvbuf of all processes contains the expected output of all-to-all method.

 a2a_resources: